Romania

 On January 30, 2017, at 10:30 PM, under the pretext of poor prison conditions reported by E.U., the government passed an emergency ordinance that would help corrupt politicians escape justice and this decision lead to Romania’s greatest post communism protest.
 Primus, a small brand of construction materials, focused on responsible honest handymen, wanted to show support for a protest that fights dishonest decisions.
 The brand made a public commitment to solve the heart of the issue: if the government repeals the ordinance in due time, Primus will donate renovation materials for fixing up Romanian prisons.
 Each day the government postponed the decision, the brand would help renovate less prisons.
 Thus, 18 prisons are today renovated with Primus adhesives, grout and concrete screed.
 Integrated advertisement created by Rusu+Bortun, Romania for Primus, within the category: House, Garden.

-Digital advertisement created by Centrade Cheil, Romania for Samsung, within the category: Electronics, Technology.
+Digital advertisement created by Interactions, Romania for Seat, within the category: Automotive.

-Audio advertisement created by Mercury 360, Romania for Romanian Police, within the category: Public Interest, NGO.
+Direct advertisement created by Mercury 360, Romania for The Heart of Children Association, within the category: Public Interest, NGO.

-Film advertisement created by Handsome, Romania for Scooterson, within the category: Automotive.
+Digital advertisement created by Interactions, Romania for Seat, within the category: Automotive.